 WHY WE LIKE IT: This is the best ink for clear stamps, fade resistant with the choice of more than 20 colors.

 Paper crafters will really enjoy these ink pads’ staying power.
-While testing several ink pads, ink dries pretty quickly on matte paper.
+While testing several ink pads, the ink dries pretty quickly on matte paper.
 Quick accidental swipes of the finger does not smear it across.
 Each stamp is roughly 4 by 3 inches, so it can accommodate smaller stamps for scrapbooks, photo albums, cardstock, and even children’s school projects.

 We especially like this Memento ink pad’s color identification system.
 They are stackable with side labeling, making them easy to identify at a distance.
 With more than 20 colors to choose from, this makes it a winner in our book.
 Keep them at the best portable desk.
-Other good options for clear stamps is the Darice Ranger Big & Bossy Clear Ink Embossing Ink Pad, or for distress inks, the Ranger Time Holtz Clear Distress Ink Pad for Embossing.
-The Distress Ink Pad in particular, comes in multiple colors as well and uses acid-free, water-based dye inks to give the stamped image a little bit of a weathered look rather than a crisp image.
+Other good options for clear stamps are the Darice Ranger Big & Bossy Clear Ink Embossing Ink Pad, or for distress inks, the Ranger Time Holtz Clear Distress Ink Pad for Embossing.
+The Distress Ink Pad, in particular, comes in multiple colors as well and uses acid-free, water-based dye inks to give the stamped image a little bit of a weathered look rather than a crisp image.
 Pair the clear ink pads with some embossing powder and a heat embossing tool to achieve that desired clear stamp for card making and other crafts.